-- 62. (1) There is established the Conciliation, Mediation and Arbitration Commission. - (2) The Commission shall be a body corporate and may -

-- (a) sue and be sued in its name: - (b) hold, own, mortgage or dispose of property; and - (c) do all lawful things that bodies corporate may lawful do. - (3) The Commission may, where necessary, open and maintain regional offices within Swaziland.
+- 62. (1) There is established the Conciliation, Mediation and Arbitration Commission. - (2) The Commission shall be a body corporate and may - - (a) sue and be sued in its name; - (b) lease, hold, own, mortgage or dispose off property; and - (c) do all lawful things that bodies corporate may lawfully do. - (3) The Commission may, where necessary, open and maintain regional offices within Swaziland.